 Succumbing to the Undoing is what many Kithain fear the most, for it is this fate which almost all fae must one day face.
-Those who succumb are the truly tragic, as their story ends not with a bang, but with a whimper.
-There is no heroic death, no noble sacrifice to save the kingdom.
+Those who succumb are the truly tragic, as their story ends not

 There are actually two different magnitudes of this phenomenon.
 The first is simply what happens when a Kithain temporarily forgets who and what she is.
 This state usually passes when the changeling is once more exposed to Glamour.
 She experiences a form of "second Chrysalis" as her memories rush back to her, awakening her senses to the beauty that was hidden from her only moments before.
 Yes, the Mists are a danger to even the Kithain.
 At times fae retreat into their mortal seemings to avoid danger from chimera, only to find if they do this too often, the Mists hoodwink them, and they can't return to what they left behind.